 value to entrepreneurs, businesses and funders?

 The Converting Technology to Wealth (CTW) program answers these questions for technology transfer specialists, incubator managers and economic development leaders.

-The IC² Institute at The University of Texas at Austin has studied technology commercialization, innovation ecosystem building and technology-business-driven economic growth for almost 40 years, successfully working with Austin, TX and regions around the globe attain their goals in wealth-creation.
+The IC² Institute at The University of Texas at Austin has studied technology commercialization, innovation ecosystem building and technology-business-driven economic growth for over 40 years, successfully working with Austin, TX and regions around the globe attain their goals in wealth-creation.